Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 Behind the scenes, `git pull` is a combination of two simpler operations: `git fetch`, which gets the changes, and `git merge`, which merges those changes into your repository.
 In this case, the merge was _fast-forward_, meaning that Alice had your latest commit in her repository, so her commit could be added to the front of your history without any modification.

 (We'll see non-fast-forward merges in unit 8.
 Merging can cause enough complications to make it worth its own unit.)

 ## Summary

-In this unit you learned how to collaborate with another developer using nothing more than a thumb drive or a network share.
-You used:
+In this unit, you learned how to collaborate with another developer using nothing more than a thumb drive or a network share.
+You also became acquainted with the core Git commands used to support collaboration:

-* [`git clone`](https://git-scm.com/docs/git-clone),  which clones (copies) a repo
+- [`git clone`](https://git-scm.com/docs/git-clone), which clones (copies) a repo
-* [`git pull`](https://git-scm.com/docs/git-pull), which fetches commits from another repo and merges them into yours
+- [`git pull`](https://git-scm.com/docs/git-pull), which fetches commits from another repo and merges them into yours
-* [`git request-pull`](https://git-scm.com/docs/git-request-pull), which creates a pull request
+- [`git request-pull`](https://git-scm.com/docs/git-request-pull), which creates a pull request
-* [`git branch`](https://git-scm.com/docs/git-branch), which lists,  creates, modifies, or deletes branches
+- [`git branch`](https://git-scm.com/docs/git-branch), which lists,  creates, modifies, or deletes branches
-* [`git remote`](https://git-scm.com/docs/git-remote), which lists, creates, modifies, or deletes remotes.
+- [`git remote`](https://git-scm.com/docs/git-remote), which lists, creates, modifies, or deletes remotes

-There have been brief mentions of `git push`, `git fetch`, and `git merge`; you learn more about those in the next unit.
-There have been even briefer mentions of:

-* [`ssh`](https://linux.die.net/man/1/ssh), the Secure SHell command, which lets you log in on another computer through the network
-* [`scp`](https://linux.die.net/man/1/scp) (secure copy), which copies files using `ssh`, and
-* [`rsync`](https://linux.die.net/man/1/rsync) (remote sync), which is similar to `scp` but faster and more versatile.
+But you're not finished yet.
 In the next unit, you learn how to set up and use a shared repository, which makes collaborating much simpler and more convenient.